-When conducting a Quick Search using the highlighted search box pictured below, simply enter one or more terms of interest in the text box.
+Enter one or more terms of interest in the text box.
 The search will look for matches on personal names, index terms (and their synonyms), and numbers representing interview codes and/or years.

 Select the desired search type using the option buttons for All Words, Any Words or Exact Phrase.
-The search type defaults to All Words, so if you enter more than one term, the

-VHA will search for individual testimonies whose associated indexing data contains all the entered terms.
+The search type defaults to All Words, so if you enter more than one term, the VHA will search for individual testimonies whose associated cataloguing and indexing data contain all the entered terms.
 That is, selecting the search type All Words performs an AND search between the entered terms.